 These presumptions are plausible for training good peer feedback providers, especially after we have learned from research about problems with teacher feedback in that it is usually unclear, incomprehensible, hard to understand, and does not offer guidance with constructive suggestions (Australian Council for Educational Research 2009; Bailey and Garner 2010; Price et al. 2010).
 However, studies have also repeatedly pointed out that aiming for more thorough feedback may be futile and missing the mark (Boud and Molloy 2012; Nicol and Macfarlane-Dick 2006; Orsmond and Merry 2011).
 Teachers know well how open-ended questions can usually engage active learners better than direct telling (Engin 2012).
 What really matters may be to engage feedback receivers in evaluating and improving their own performance with the help of peer feedback.
-After all, a passive feedback may not be so desirable.
+After all, a passive feedback recipient who accepts and copies all suggestions without reflecting on or challenging the peer feedback may not be so desirable.
 By the same token, expecting learners to furnish perfect feedback may serve the provider but not the receiver.
 It may not be the mandatory goal of peer feedback activities all the time and may risk losing sight of the role played by the receiver, whose work is ultimately his/her own responsibility.
 As Walker (2015) concluded in her study: 'The use recipients made of the feedback depended very little on the characteristics of the feedback received, but did vary strongly across the recipients' (232).